All Episodes

 During general anesthesia, you're not just unconscious, you're comatose.

-I mean, you can literally perform huge bodily surgery without you feeling it and never having any sensory awareness at all and yet due to either complications of the surgery or the anesthesia or the pre-existing illness or injury that led to the surgery I've got I'll bet I have probably around a hundred near-death experiences at this point that occurred under general anesthesia and remarkably they have the same elements the same type of experience in a key survey question that I ask in my survey
+And yet, due to either complications of the surgery or the anesthesia or the pre-existing illness or injury that led to the surgery, I've got, I'll bet I have probably around 100 near-death experiences at this point that occurred under general anesthesia.

-is about their level of consciousness and alertness during the experience.
+And a key survey question that I ask in my survey is about their level of consciousness and alertness during the experience.

-Now surely, Art, if that anesthesia modified their consciousness at all, you would expect them to have less consciousness and alertness than people that had near-death experiences caused by other things.
+Now, surely, Art, if that anesthesia modified their consciousness at all, you would expect them to have less consciousness and alertness than people that had near-death experiences caused by other things.

-And remarkably, in response to that survey question, the people that had near-death experiences under general anesthesia had exactly the same amount of consciousness and alertness during their experience As all other near-death experiencers.
+And remarkably, in response to that survey question, the people that had near-death experiences under general anesthesia had exactly the same amount of consciousness and alertness during their experience as all other near-death experiencers.

 Even those powerful, powerful medications that do the safe and effective modern-day general anesthesia cannot modify that alertness, typically higher level of consciousness and alertness that near-death experiencers have.

-I mean, you could just stop right there and say, hey skeptics, that pretty much eliminates any possibility that near-death experiences are due to brain function right there.
+I mean, you could just stop right there and say, hey, skeptics, that pretty much eliminates any possibility that near-death experiences are due to brain function right there.

-All right, let me again stop you.
+Let me again stop you.

 I'm so sorry about this, but I can't help myself.